YSM Branding: Graphic Design & Templates

 Email Signature Guidelines

-To comply with Yale School of Medicine branding, please read the guidelines below regarding email signatures.
-It is important to remember that with digital communications such as email, we have little control over how it appears on the other end of the line.
-For that reason we ask that email signatures stay as simple as possible, following the guidelines:
+With digital communications such as email, we have little control over how it appears to the recipient.
+To format your email signature to comply with Yale School of Medicine branding, we ask that email signatures stay as simple as possible, following these guidelines:

-A properly formatted Yale School of Medicine email signature should look like this:
+A properly formatted Yale School of Medicine email signature should follow one of these templates:

 Stationery